Integrity Violation Processes

 The instructor investigates and gathers information to determine if an academic integrity violation has occurred.

 If the instructor believes a violation has occurred, the instructor determines the appropriate academic sanction.
+Instructors may refer to the for assistance.
 Any potential disciplinary violations and sanctions should be discussed with the Associate Dean prior to moving forward with any academic integrity violation.

 Meeting with the Student

-The instructor completes the University Academic Integrity Form (“AIF”) and meets with the student to discuss the allegation and sanction.
+The instructor completes the (“AIF”) and meets with the student to discuss the allegation and sanction.

 The student may choose to accept the terms set forth on the AIF or contest the allegation and/or sanction.
 The decision will be indicated on the form.
 The student may take up to five business days to communicate the decision.
 Students failing or refusing to participate in the process will be deemed “not contesting” the terms set forth on the AIF.